Once4All: Skeleton-Guided SMT Solver Fuzzing with LLM-Synthesized Generators: Approach

 \subsection{LLM-Assisted Generator Construction}

 \mypara{Construction of Generators.} The initial phase focuses on building generators for various SMT theories, as illustrated in Algorithm~\ref{alg:gen_construct}.
 This automation is key to ensuring our fuzzing framework can readily adapt to the continuous evolution of SMT solvers.
 Here, we divide this complex task into two sub-tasks: (1) summarizing context-free grammars and (2) implementing the generators, as shown in Algorithm~\ref{alg:gen_construct}.
 Specifically, our approach commences by gathering comprehensive documentation for a range of SMT theories.
 This includes standard theories defined in SMT-LIB~\cite{SMTLIB} (\eg~\texttt{Ints}, \texttt{Reals}, \texttt{Bit-vectors}) and solver-specific extensions, such as Z3's \texttt{Unicode} theory~\cite{z3guide} and cvc5's \texttt{Set} theory~\cite{cvc5extend}.
+Notably, many of these extensions are described only informally, making manual grammar construction difficult and prone to inconsistency.
 Using this collected documentation, \tool~employs LLMs to automatically summarize the context-free grammar (CFG) for each theory.
 This summarization (Line~\ref{alg:cfg_extraction}) is guided by a pre-defined prompt template, which is shown in Figure~\ref{fig:prompt1}.
 Subsequently, these extracted CFGs form the basis for implementing the generators (Line~\ref{alg:generator_creation}). \tool~again leverages LLMs, providing them with the CFGs and a detailed instruction as shown in Figure~\ref{fig:prompt2}.
 This step aims to produce generators capable of creating syntactically valid Boolean terms (\ie~logical expressions) for each theory.
-Particularly, the generated Boolean terms are expected to conform to the respective CFGs, include necessary SMT-LIB declarations (e.g., \texttt{declare-fun}, \texttt{declare-datatypes}), and adhere to the SMT-LIB specification.
+Specifically, the generated Boolean terms are expected to conform to the respective CFGs, include necessary SMT-LIB declarations (e.g., \texttt{declare-fun}, \texttt{declare-datatypes}), and adhere to the SMT-LIB specification.
 This automated pipeline facilitates the creation of generators with a consistent interface, simplifying the future integration of new theories.